ualberta-cmput301/ualberta-cmput301.github.io/content/archive/class_participation_exer_march29_Factory_Method_Pattern.md

 summary: Individual, Assignments, Participation

 ----

 **Class Participation Exercise: Factory Method Pattern**

-Problem

 Design a framework using the Factory Method Pattern for:

-- Application and Document superclasses
+* Application and Document superclasses
-- And an actual application would make these:
+* And an actual application would make these:
     - Add MyApplication and MyDocument subclasses
     - Add YourApplication and YourDocument subclasses

 Write a general newDocument method in Application that ultimately instantiates a MyDocument if your application is a MyApplication.

-1. Draw the UML class diagram for the above problem using the Factory Method Pattern using concrete and abstract classes.
+* Draw the UML class diagram for the above problem using the Factory Method Pattern using concrete and abstract classes.
-2. What is the code in MyApplication for the method newDocument?
+* What is the code in MyApplication for the method newDocument?